 - 1.5 kilo Pork Shoulder

-Preheat the oven to 160°C/320°F. Heat half the oil in a large saucepan with the onion, garlic, salt, pepper and chilli over a medium heat for about 15 minutes.
-Add the rest of the oil and fresh tomatoes and cook for another 15 minutes.
+- Preheat the oven to 160°C/320°F. Heat half the oil in a large saucepan with the onion, garlic, salt, pepper and chilli over medium heat for about 15 minutes.
+Reduce heat and add the rest of the oil and fresh tomatoes and cook for another 15 minutes.
 Add the tinned tomatoes and bring to a simmer for another 10 minutes or so until the sauce has begun to reduce.

-Shred the pork and stir into the sauce.
-Serve over pasta, polenta or gnocchi.
+- Shred the pork and stir into the sauce.
+Serve over pasta, polenta or gnocchi and top with grated parmesan if desired.

 Equipment you need to make this recipe…